 I get very confused with all the John Hanlons of my family.
 There were five, and they were all great with horses.
 John I (the publican) got a horse from bushranger Ben Hall.
 For a while there, we thought that he also transcribed Ned Kelly's Jerilderie Letter, but that could be some other John Hanlon!
 John I was a mayor of Raymond Terrace Council as well as a publican.
 He earned respect.

-John II (John Austin Hanlon Snr) was a drover and stock dealer (so he was independent and entrepreneurial), and married Mary Francis (who would have to have kept faith, and be self-confident to let her husband go away on long trips, and whose parents were Newcastle pioneers).
+John II (John Austin Hanlon Snr) was a drover and stock dealer (so he was independent and entrepreneurial), and married Mary Francis (whose parents were Newcastle pioneers, and she would have to have kept faith, and be self-confident to let her husband and son go away on long trips).
 Pioneers are brave and resourceful.
-John II helped John III (John Austin Jnr) onto his first pony, and that was my grandfather.
+John II helped John III (John Austin Jnr, my grandfather) onto his first pony.
 When I read this little morsel in Trove, I was so touched by Graffy's memory of being a small boy lifted up onto a pony by his Dad.
 We often forget that our parents (and those older) were once small toddlers learning from their own parents.
 That image reflects responsibility as well as gentleness.

 John III, my grandfather, was a drover and stock agent like his father, which meant that they travelled all over New South Wales and Queensland (there's a lonely life, on the one hand; and a great life of freedom and independence on the other!).
 They would have needed good memories for all the routes and farmers and stock.
 But, unfortunately, the Federation Drought probably hit hard, as would the Spanish Flu.